treysp/coolit/README.md

 # Lessons learned

 I had limited experience with spatial data, no experience with image data, and no experience with computer vision models when I started coolit.
-This section describes some things I have learned, many of which are likely known by anyone with more experience.
+This section describes some things I have learned, some of which are specific to this project and many of which are likely known by anyone with more experience.

-## 1. Building the model itself wasn't that hard
+## 1. Building a model that worked well wasn't that hard

 For this task, the modeling piece was surprisingly easy.
 Based on the book [Deep Learning with R](), I started off using transfer learning with the VGG16 model base, and that is what I'm still using.

 Experiments with other base models and different dense layer structures showed equivalent or poorer performance to VGG16.
-I assume this is in part to the relatively small amount of tower images we have in hand.
+I assume this is in part to the relatively small number of tower images we have in hand.
 However, it is also due to my inexperience with these models, and I would welcome input/advice on ways to improve the model.

 Because there are far more non-tower images than tower images, the model classes are severely 'unbalanced.'
 I addressed that by weighting the model loss function based on the relative class proportions.